 Who has seen the future?
 If you are thinking to quit your job for your child then think again.
 When your child grows up he/she might blame you for quitting your job.
 Remember, your kid is a 21st-century kid.
 You might leave your job but your kidâs friendâs mom might not have taken this decision.
 By seeing the advantages of friendâs working mom, your kid might ask, âMom why did you leave your job?â

 Be ready with an answer!
 When you handle your work and home, you become a role model for your kid.

 The Treat Game

-Researches have shown working mothers are much more smarter than home makers mothers.
+Researches have shown working mothers are much smarter than homemakers.
 This might raise a debate here.
-Are home makers not smart?
-Off course they are, but may not be as smarter as working professionals.
-When your child is stuck at projects, you may give her the idea on how to use excel sheet for the project which you learned at office.
+Are homemakers not smart?
+Of course, they are, but may not be as smarter as working professionals.
+When your child is stuck at projects, you may give her the idea on how to use an excel sheet for the project which you learned at the office.

 Happy working!
 Happy parenting!